 Picture this: your gloves are caked in dried mud, your visor is half-fogged, and you need to skip a track or answer a call.
 You’re not pulling over for that.
 Both units offer voice activation, but the way they handle it couldn’t be more different.

-My honest take: If you mainly need volume control, track skipping, and basic phone calls, the Cardo’s native “Hey Cardo” is faster and more reliable because the processing happens locally on the device.
+The honest take: If you mainly need volume control, track skipping, and basic phone calls, the Cardo’s native “Hey Cardo” is faster and more reliable because the processing happens locally on the device.
 If you need a full-fat smart assistant that can read your WhatsApp messages or find the nearest gas station, the Sena’s passthrough to Siri or Google is more capable, but less consistent at speed.

 Universal Pairing: Making Cardo Talk to Sena (and Vice Versa)